 Weapons with edges like plough-share were known as halamukhani.
 These were of wood, bamboo, horn or metal and varied in length from two to eight feet.
 A bow was the main offensive weapon of a soldier.
 In the early times it was made of Palmyra - tola, bamboo - chapa, wood and bone or horn - singa.
 At a later date bows were made of thin steel plates and were heavy and cumbersome.
 Bow strings were made of sinews, bamboo, bark, and hemp, etc. Arrows were thin and long and were made of steel, bone or wood.
 Great flawlessness had been achieved in their manufacture.

+Different weapons were used in different wars.
+For example, swords were meant for close-quarter battles and were of many varieties.
+The handles assumed ornamental shapes and were made of horns of rhinoceros, buffalo, and tusk of elephant, wood or root of bamboo.
 Axes of different sizes and shapes also formed a part of the soldier's equipments.
 Other offensive weapons were the dagger, javelin, spear, trident or trishul, mace, thunder-bolt and club.
 The kunta was ten cubits long and was provided with a handle.
 The pasha was a rod three cubits in length and had three sharp needles in front.
 The pattislia had sharp edges on both sides along its length and was provided with a handle.
 A chakra had diagonal bars in the middle and pointed projections on the outer edge.
 It would be more or less thin like a razor.
 To give the weapons a super-human touch they were ascribed to various gods such as bolt - Lord Indra, danda - Yama, trishul - Lord Shiva, chakra - Lord Vishnu and so on.

 Tavernier has observed that in ancient times gunpowder was first discovered in Assam from where the knowledge was passed on to Burma and other countries.
 A long cylindrical pipe - nalika was used and fired like a gun.
 There was a hole in the rear to ignite the gun-powder.
 This machine was employed for throwing stones.
 A sharp point at the front tip of the barrel was used for aiming purposes.
 Besides these there was a bigger machine which was carried on a carriage.
 This gun piece fired a ball.
 All this indicated the active use of gun-powder at the time.
 Armour or kavach for the protection of the body was made of steel plates, steel-wire nets, skin or cloth.
 Senior commanders had their armour studded with precious stones.
 It could cover the whole body including the hands - hastaghana and head - sipra.
 The different varieties were lohjalika, patta, kavacha and sutraka.
 Other kinds included padded coats made of cloth and skins.